nahobbs5/AzureActiveDirectoryDemo/README.md

 4. On the Client-VM → log out → log in as that domain user (LAB\username).

 ### 9. Create Organizational Units (OUs)
 1. In ADUC → Right-click your domain (lab.local) → New → Organizational Unit.
 2. Example: HR, IT, Servers.
 3. Move users and the client computer into the appropriate OU.

 ### 10. Apply a Group Policy Object (GPO)
 1. On DC-VM → open Group Policy Management (gpmc.msc).
 2. Right-click your domain or OU → Create a GPO → Name: TestDesktopPolicy.
 3. Edit it → Example:

-  User Configuration → Policies → Administrative Templates → Desktop → Desktop → Desktop Wallpaper → set a wallpaper file path on the DC.
+  User Configuration → Policies → Administrative Templates → Desktop → Desktop → Desktop Wallpaper → set a wallpaper file path on the DC
   Link the GPO to the OU with the client in it.

-  On Client-VM, run:
+4. On Client-VM, run:
 'gpupdate /force`

-4. Log out/in to see the effect.
+5. Log out/in to see the effect.

 ## Part 4: Final Thoughts